chrishyland/chrishyland.github.io/_posts/2019-12-30-Reading_List.md

 #### Debt: The First 5,000 Years
 5/5: All the hype around Sapiens should be redirected towards this book.
 This paints such an illuminating history of humankind from the perspective of debt and how it influences our financial system, customs, and norms.
 This book instantly dispelled numerous mental models I had about the world in the first 20 minutes of starting this book.
 Would recommend to anyone interested in Economics and history.

+#### Sophie's World
+4.5/5: A nice concise and elegantly explained book on the history of philosophy, made quite accessible for a layman such as myself.

 #### Bad Blood
 4/5: This was an extremely interesting read into how Silicon Valley can still get some things terribly wrong.
 In particular, to always have a grain of salt when listening to the supposedly game-changing opportunities happening in the Valley.
 The documentary was also a fascinating watch but the book was definitely better.
 Would recommend for those interested in seeing a darker side of startups and how important culture is.